-All the rumours about a potential Nvidia Ampere GPU architecture are such frickin’ vague, salty ones I think I might have developed heart disease as a result of trawling through them this morning.
+The rumours about a potential Nvidia Ampere GPU architecture are such frickin’ vague, salty ones I think I might have developed heart disease as a result of trawling through them.

 You know what you can trust?
 Our pick of the best CPUs for gaming.